Tillandsia bulbosa: Secrets of the Bulbous Air Plant

 Growth

 The leaves of Tillandsia bulbosa can grow up to 4′ in total.
 So, they’ll always remain a small plant (even by air plant standards).
-The bulb stays just an inch wide, which is great for slotting into branch crevices and crooks.

-The growth of the leaves can be a bit anarchic, but I find when planted as epiphytes there’s plenty of room for them to grow out.
+The growth of the leaves can be a bit anarchic, but I find when planted as epiphytes, there’s plenty of room for them to grow out.

 Propagation

 Air Plants like the Tillandsia bulbosa are propagated by harvesting their “pups.”
-Basically the Air Plant versions of offshoots that have their own base and leaves.

-When partially developed, these can be gently removed from the parent plant by hand, and placed elsewhere to grow.
+Basically, the air plant versions of offshoots that each come with their own base and leaves.
+When partially developed, these can be gently removed from the parent plant by hand and placed elsewhere to grow.
+Pretty simple, really!

 Varieties & Similar Plants